colehanan1/FlyBehaviorScoring/README_response.md

 - `--dry-run`: Validate pipeline without saving artifacts.
 - `--verbose`: Enable DEBUG logging.
 - `--fly`, `--fly-number`, `--trial-label`/`--testing-trial` (predict only): Filter predictions to a single trial.
+- All shipped estimators consume `sample_weight`.
+If you plug in a custom pipeline stage that drops that argument, the CLI now fails fast so you can address the mismatch immediately.

 ### Subcommands